jpotts/alfresco-kafka-listener-example/README.md

 The default log level is set to DEBUG.
 When the listener processes an Alfresco Kafka event, a message is written to the log that includes the event type and node ID.

+## Overriding the Default Configuration

+The default application.yml file assumes this application is running on the same server as Kafka, listening on port 8000, the Kafka topic is "alfresco-node-events", and the group is "group1".
+You can change these settings by:

+  * Editing application.yml, or
+  * Creating another YML file and using a Spring Boot profile, or
+  * Passing values in on the command line

+For example, to run the server on a different port and use a different group, you can do:

+    mvn spring-boot:run -Dkafkagroup=group2 -Dserver.port=8001